And greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plain.

 Basically giving people houses that they couldn't pay for the mortgages.

-It's exactly what affordable housing is when liberal constituents get a house for nothing and don't have to pay it back when they can't pay it back.
+It's exactly what affordable housing is, is when liberal constituents get a house for nothing and don't have to pay it back when they can't pay it back.

 Barney's rubble.

-Developers get paid to, of course, a developer every everybody gets paid in this.
+Of course, everybody gets paid in this.

 Taxpayer has to pay to keep constituent Democrats in their houses that they didn't have to pay for.